1414C/jiffy/README.md

 ### Why write in Go?

-* Go has a very strong standard library, thereby keeping dependencies on public packages to a minimum
+* Go has a strong standard library, thereby keeping dependencies on public packages to a minimum
 * Go offers true concurrency via lightweight threads known as goroutines
   * no blocking in the i/o layer during compute intensive tasks
   * no lost callbacks or broken promises
   * goroutines will use all available cores to handle incoming requests
-* Go offers type-safety; interface{} is a type -- right?
+* Go offers type-safety
 * Go is a small language
 * Go projects compile to a static single binary which simplifies deployments
 * Go cross-compiles to virtually any platform and architecture; write and test on a chromebook - deploy to z/OS
-* Go is making inroads into areas that have been dominated by other languages and packages

 ### What does the Jiffy application provide?